 2. Consider maximum weight a ladder can carry

 Every ladder is designed to support a specific amount of weight.
 When fully dressed and having to carry any additional tools or equipment, this statistic translates to the user's entire weight.
 The maximum weight restriction on any ladder certified to EN131 standards is 150kg.

+You need to consider right grade category that matches your laddering tasks.
 There are five ladder grade categories recognized by the American National Standards Institute (ANSI):

 - Type iii (light duty): this grade can support up to 200 pounds of weight.
 It's a common ladder for home projects like painting, reaching high objects, going to the roof, and so on.